 Some owners feel it increases business credibility if you are seeking business from the large corporate or the public sector.
 Sometimes these larger corporate businesses often insist that you operate as a Limited Company.

-Pros and Cons Of Sole Traders and Limited Company's
+Pros and Cons of Sole Traders and Limited Companies

 If you’re still unsure about setting up as a Limited Company, check out our Sole Trader vs Limited Company pros and cons.